CosmWasm/docs-deprecated/docs/04-smart-contracts/11-migration.md

 Working with CW2 is quite straightforward in that, as a smart contract developer you need only perform a couple of steps.

 The CW2 Spec provides a `set_contract_version` which should be used in instantiate to store the original version of a contract.
-It is important to also set_contract_version again after a successful migration to update it.
+It is important to also `set_contract_version` as a part of the `pub fn migrate(...)` logic this time (as opposed to `instantiate`) for the contract version to be updated after a succesful migration.

 ```rust
 const CONTRACT_NAME: &str = "crates.io:my-crate-name";